-When I was little I wanted to be an actress so I could act out the stories my mother read to me, as well as the ones she wrote.
+Once upon a time, a long time ago, I dreamed of being an actress so I could act out the stories my mother wrote.
 Later, but not too much later, I also wanted to be an artist so I could illustrate them.
-Actress and artist seemed compatible.

-Then despite having given the application short shrift, I was accepted at Princeton and, with a bit of prodding, figured I should go.
-There were artists and actresses with Princeton degrees, too, I reasoned, even if there weren’t as many of those as there were lawyers and doctors and bankers, none of which I aspired to be.
-In the spring of my freshman year I met Emmet Gowin, who would become my mentor for the next three years, and I abandoned both acting and painting (mostly) for photography.
+Then I was accepted at Princeton and, with a bit of prodding, figured I should go.
+There I met Emmet Gowin, and I abandoned both acting and painting (mostly) for photography.

-After college, for a couple of years, I taught kids how to tell stories with photographs and how to make cyanotypes and use pinhole cameras, which was all good fun but did not pay enough to cover my Boston residence, even with a side business catering dinner parties.
+After college I taught kids how to tell stories with photographs and how to make cyanotypes and use pinhole cameras, which was all good fun but did not pay enough to cover my Boston rent, even with a side business catering dinner parties.

-One day in 2012, on a pure lark, I started this blog as a place to put some things I wanted to try.
-With encouragement from a handful of friends and then a handful more, I kept going.
+One day in 2012, on a pure lark, days before my 25th college reunion, I started this blog as a place to put some things I was curious about and to write stories about those things, too.

-At least that’s the story for now.
-Come back tomorrow, and I might have written a different one.
+That’s the story for now.
+Another day I might write a different one.